 Disposing of Household Hazardous Waste – Voucher Program

 The Adams-Clermont Solid Waste District and Environmental Enterprises have partnered to offer a disposal voucher for Clermont residents looking to dispose of hazardous wastes around their homes.
 The Solid Waste District will issue a voucher for payment if a resident is willing to bring the hazardous materials to Environmental Enterprise’s location at 4650 Spring Grove Avenue in Cincinnati.
 All the resident has to do is call the District at 732-7745 and let them know what hazardous materials they have, along with the quantity of each item, to dsnyder@ClermontCountyOhio.gov or call (513) 732-7744.
-The District will mail or email a voucher to the resident, which the resident will take along with the materials to Environmental Enterprises, and the District will pick up the disposal fee.
+The District will mail or email a voucher to the resident, which the resident will take along with the materials to Environmental Enterprises, and the District will pay for the disposal fee.
 Current hours for disposal are Tuesday and Wednesday, 7:00-11:00.
 For detailed directions at EEI click here.
 Please note: this voucher will not cover paint disposal.
 Also, automotive fluids such as motor oil, brake fluid, anti-freeze and transmission fluid cannot be included on the voucher as they can be disposed of locally for free at many automotive service centers.

 Disposing of Paint: Unfortunately, there are no local outlets for recycling or disposing of paint.
 The best way to dispose of latex and oil based paint is to allow it to dry, and then it can be safely disposed of with your regular household wastes.
 The drying process can be sped up by mixing the paint with cat litter, sawdust, or by leaving the paint can lid off.
 Used paint should never be dumped into the storm drain.
 Remember – these storm drains do not lead to a treatment plant – they empty directly into our rivers and streams.